Fine structure of 4-critical triangle-free graphs I. Planar graphs with two triangles and 3-colorability of chains: Colorings of quadrangulations

 If $G$ contains a triangle $T'$ distinct from $C$ and $T$, then let $G_1$ be the subgraph of $G$ drawn between $C$ and $T'$, and let $G_2$ be the subgraph of $G$ drawn between $T'$ and $T$.
 By Theorem~\ref{thm-onetri}, $\psi$ extends to a $3$-coloring $\varphi$ of $G_1$.
 Note that $\varphi\restriction V(T')$ must force the winding number of $T$ in $G_2$.
 By the induction hypothesis, $G_2$ is a $3,3$-quadrangulation.
 By Lemma~\ref{lemma-cylflow}, the winding number of any $3$-coloring of $G_2$ on $T$ is equal to its winding number on $T'$, and we conclude that $\psi$ forces the winding number of $T'$ in $G_1$.
 The claims of Lemma~\ref{lemma-orfor} then follow by the induction hypothesis applied to $G_1$.
 Therefore, we can assume that $G$ contains no triangle distinct from the rings, and in particular $G$ is tame.

-Suppose that $G$ contains at most one face $f$ distinct from $C$ and $T$ of length other than $4$, and if $G$ has such a face $f$, that $|f|=5$.
+Suppose that $G$ contains at most one non-ring face $f$ of length other than $4$, and if $G$ has such a face $f$, that $|f|=5$.
 Since $G$ has even number of odd faces, note that $f$ exists if and only if $|C|=4$.
-If $|C|=3$, then it follows that $G$ is a near $3,3$-quadrangulation, and $\psi$ automatically causes winding number.
+If $|C|=3$, then it follows that $G$ is a $3,3$-quadrangulation, and $\psi$ automatically causes winding number.
 If $|C|=4$, then $G$ satisfies the assumptions of Lemma~\ref{lemma-ext453}.
 Since $T$ does not share an edge with $C$, it follows that say $C=v_1v_2v_3v_4$ and $G$ contains a path $v_1xyv_3$ such that $f$ is contained inside the contractible $5$-cycle $v_3v_4v_1xy$, and $\psi(v_1)\neq \psi(v_3)$.
-Since $G$ is critical, Lemma~\ref{lemma-fr} implies that $f=v_3v_4v_1xy$, and thus $G$ is a $3,3$-quadrangulation and $\psi$ on $C$ causes winding number $w$.
+Since $G$ is critical, Lemma~\ref{lemma-fr} implies that $f=v_3v_4v_1xy$, and thus $G$ is a near $3,3$-quadrangulation and $\psi$ on $C$ causes winding number $w$.

 Hence, assume that \claim{cl-moref}{$G$ contains either at least two faces of length at least $5$, or a face of length at least $6$.} If $G$ contains no $4$-face, then $G$ is one of the critical graphs determined in~\cite{dvolid}.
 We depict those without separating triangles in Figure~\ref{fig-cr43}.
 A straightforward case analysis shows that $\psi$ does not force the the winding number of $T$ in any of these graphs.